 Notable Quote: “Implementing Extreme Ownership requires checking your ego and operating with a high degree of humility.
 Admitting mistakes, taking ownership, and developing a plan to overcome challenges are integral to any successful team.”

 11. How to Win Friends & Influence People by Dale Carnegie

-Dale Carnegie’s How to Win Friends & Influence People is one of the most famous business leadership books of all time.
+Dale Carnegie’s How to Win Friends & Influence People is one of the top leadership books of all time.
 Almost a century after the book’s initial publication, the sentiments within the pages still ring true.
 Carnegie’s guide to winning favor in the business world is a masterclass in soft skills.
 Leadership hinges upon resonating with people and winning followers.
 Carnegie breaks down the basics of persuasion, revealing how to sell others’ on your abilities, convince them of your vision, and assure folks that you have their best interests in mind.
 After all, one of the main components of effective influence is reading your audience’s feelings and motivations and reflecting that psychology and desire in your pitch.

 Notable Quote: “Instead of condemning people, let’s try to understand them.
 Let’s try to figure out why they do what they do.
 That’s a lot more profitable and intriguing than criticism; and it breeds sympathy, tolerance and kindness.
 “To know all is to forgive all.”

 12. Conscious Leadership: Elevating Humanity Through Business by John Mackey, Steve Mcintosh, and Carter Phipps

 Conscious Leadership is a manifesto to moral business practice.
 Head author John Mackey founded Whole Foods, and his commitment to sustainability, integrity, and compassion flavor his leadership advice.
 Conscious Leadership champions purpose and value-based leadership, urging leaders to embody beliefs and serve as role models for their working and wider communities.